akalabri/Fridge-Items-Detection/README.md

 - Utilized YOLO (You Only Look Once) for real-time object detection.
 - Processed video streams to identify people and items in the fridge.

+### Utilizing GPU to run scripts
+- Setup my laptop with the NVIDIA graphics card to run the script for smoother detections

 ### Python Programming
 - Leveraged the power of Python for scripting and automation.